-REGINA, June 20, 2013 /CNW/ - With the first day of summer arriving tomorrow, Insurance Bureau of Canada (IBC) urges vulnerable Saskatchewanians to take precautions to prepare their homes this wildfire season.
+VANCOUVER, June 20, 2013 /CNW/ - With wet and rainy conditions in British Columbia today we know from experience hot and dry weather is on its way.
+In light of this, with the first day of summer arriving tomorrow, Insurance Bureau of Canada (IBC) urges vulnerable British Columbians to take precautions to prepare their homes this wildfire season.

 "Wildfires are a real threat and present danger to many communities every summer.
 The best protection against loss, damage or injury due to wildfire is prevention.
-Saskatchewanians should prepare now with these simple safety tips to protect your family and property," says Bill Adams, Vice-President, Western and Pacific, IBC.
+British Columbians should prepare now with these simple safety tips to protect your family and property," says Bill Adams, Vice-President, Western and Pacific, IBC.

 Severe weather is on the rise across Canada.
 Events that used to happen every 40 years can now be expected to happen every six.
-Wildfire occurrence and area burned is expected to increase in Saskatchewan.
-By 2050, a 50% increase in area burned by wildfires is expected in the northern regions of Saskatchewan according to IBC's Telling the Weather Story research report.
+The incidence of severe wildfires is expected to increase significantly throughout BC's forests, perhaps increasing by 50% or more over the period through 2050 according to IBC's Telling the Weather Story research report.
 This makes it even more critical to know how you can protect your family and your home in the event of an emergency.

 Are you prepared?
 Consider these tips: